mdn/workflows/README.md

 The action has the following inputs:

+### target-repo

+Specify the target repository this action should run on.
+This is used to prevent actions from running on repositories other than the target repository.
+For example, specifying a `target-repo` of `mdn/workflows` will prevent the action from running on `fork/workflows`.

+- This `input` is required. (`type:string`)

 ### label

 If your repository uses a label named anything other than `rebase needed 🚧` (for example, the repository may use `merge conflicts`), you can set the label here.